 The Professional Scrum Product Owner course helps these managers understand how to use Scrum to meet these responsibilities.
 Their input is Product Backlog, a prioritized list of requirements that optimize value and reduce waste.
 Their output are increments of work ready to inventory for release.
 The Product Owner manages the Scrum Teams for the Product and Program Managers, using these artifacts to help them fulfill their responsibilities.
 This course teaches attendees how to use Scrum, a tool, to manage product and system development to achieve these benefits, while avoiding traditional pitfalls and black holes.
 It helps them understand the Scrum role of Product Owner, and how to use the role and Scrum.

-At the end of the course, you will also have the opportunity to put your newly acquired knowledge to the test with the Professional Scrum Product Owner I Assessment (available only in English).
+At the end of the course, you will also have the opportunity to put your newly acquired knowledge to the test with the Professional Scrum Product Owner I (PSPO I) Assessment (available only in English).
 Certification fees are included in the course price.
 More information about the assessment is available on the Scrum.org website.

 For those new to Scrum, we recommend the Scrum Essentials course.